 The Value In Thinking Ahead

 Retirement is something most of us look forward to − particularly on a Monday morning.
 However, those thoughts are often little more than a whimsical cocktail of not having to work and prolonged holidays.
-The reality could be rather different, particularly if your retirement date is some way off.
+The reality could be rather different.

-For a start it has increasingly become a gradual process, with part-time work often playing an important role.
-The latest data from the Office for National Statistics (ONS) show that 13.3% of men and 8.3% of women aged 65 and over are still in employment.
+For a start, retirement has increasingly become a gradual process, with part-time work often playing an important role.
+The latest data from the Office for National Statistics (ONS) show that 13.1% of men and 8.3% of women aged 65 and over are still in employment.

 Ensuring you have enough to live on in retirement, however, isn’t straightforward.
-A report from the Pensions Policy Institute, published in June 2021, suggests that around a quarter of those approaching retirement are unlikely to receive a minimum income (defined as £206 a week for a single person and £318 for a couple).
+A report from the Pensions Policy Institute, published in June 2021, suggests that around 25% of those approaching retirement are unlikely to receive a minimum income (defined then as £206 a week for a single person and £318 for a couple).
 Around half will fail to receive a personally acceptable level of income.
-Not planning adequately for your later years could have a serious impact.
+Not planning adequately for your later years could have a serious impact

 Your Journey To Retirement